 Requiring the Student to complete additional training about academic integrity;

-If the Student does not submit or complete the Educational Remediation imposed within the Deadline or according to the instructions provided by the Case Manager, the Case Manager may modify the Educational Remediation or impose a Disciplinary Sanction.
+The written Notice that Educational Remediation has been issued will include a Deadline for completion of the Educational Remediation.
+If the Student does not satisfactorily complete the Educational Remediation by the Deadline, the Case Manager may modify the Educational Remediation or require a Disciplinary Consequence.

 Failure in the Course – a grade of F in the course in which the Academic Misconduct occurred.

-Disciplinary Probation – a status for a specified length of time ("Probationary Period") during which the Student must comply with all conditions specified in the Sanction notification in order to remain enrolled in the University.
+Disciplinary Probation – a status for a specified length of time ("Probationary Period") during which the Student must comply with all conditions specified in the Consequence notification in order to remain enrolled in the University.

-If the Student is found to violate any University Policy or Procedure during the Probationary Period, the Student may receive a more severe Sanction(s) for the violation committed while on Probation, as determined by the Case Manager.
+If the Student is found to violate any University Policy or Procedure during the Probationary Period, the Student may receive a more severe Consequence(s) for the violation committed while on Probation, as determined by the Case Manager.

-Suspension – separation of the Student from the University for a specified length of time ("Suspension Period"), after which the Student is eligible to return if the Student complies with all conditions specified in the Sanction notification.
+Suspension – separation of the Student from the University for a specified length of time ("Suspension Period"), after which the Student is eligible to return if the Student complies with all conditions specified in the Consequence notification.

-Revocation of Credential – the invalidation of an academic credential(s), including a degree, certificate or any other credential offered by the University.
+Revocation of Credential – the invalidation of an academic credential(s), including a degree, certificate, or any other credential offered by the University.

-The Sanctions issued, if any;
+The Consequence issued, if any;